 Antibodies (proteins made by the body to attack specific molecules called antigens) may attach directly to cells of the kidneys or molecules trapped in them, causing inflammation.

 Antibodies attach to antigens outside the kidneys, and these antigen-antibody (or immune) complexes are carried to the kidneys by the bloodstream and get trapped in the glomeruli, causing inflammation.

 If enough glomeruli are damaged, kidney function is decreased.
 As a result, urine production falls and waste products build up in the blood.
 Also, when damage is severe, inflammatory cells and injured glomerular cells accumulate, compressing the capillaries within the glomeruli and interfering with filtration.
 Scarring may develop, which also impairs kidney function and reduces urine production.
 In some cases, tiny blood clots (microthrombi) may form in the small blood vessels, further decreasing kidney function.
 Rarely, glomerulonephritis can result from a hereditary condition.
 In other cases, glomerulonephritis is caused by inflammation of the blood vessels (vasculitis).

 Tubulointerstitial nephritis often is caused by a toxic or allergic reaction to a drug.
 White blood cells or scar tissue appears in the affected kidney.
-Infection of the kidneys (pyelonephritis—see Kidney Infection (Pyelonephritis)) can also cause tubulointerstitial nephritis.
-When inflammation damages the tubules and surrounding tissues, the kidneys may become unable to perform their normal functions, such as concentrating urine, eliminating (excreting) waste products from the body, or balancing the excretion of acid, sodium, and other electrolytes, such as potassium.
+Infection of the kidneys (pyelonephritis) can also cause tubulointerstitial nephritis.
+When inflammation damages the tubules and surrounding tissues, the kidneys may become unable to carry out their normal functions, such as concentrating urine, resulting in urine that is too dilute.
+The kidneys may also become unable to eliminate (excrete) waste products from the body or balance the excretion of acid, sodium, and other electrolytes, such as potassium.
 If the damage is severe and affects both kidneys, the result is kidney failure.